canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

 All set.
 From now on you can use it to launch  WSL instances.

-% :tmihoc: I thought we'd need some blank space here, but one full line break seems too much.
-WDYT?
-% better than the lack of spacing.
-Add more throughout the tutorial!

 <br />

 ### Install the `Ubuntu 22.04 LTS` and `Ubuntu (Preview)` applications